 Originally, the strength of the Supreme Court was fixed at eight (one chief justice and seven other judges).

 The Constitution declares Delhi as the seat of the Supreme Court.
-It also authorises the CJI to appoint other place or places as seat of the Supreme Court.
+It also authorizes the CJI to appoint other places or places as seat of the Supreme Court.

 Appointment of Judges

 - The judges of the Supreme Court are appointed by the President.
 The CJI is appointed by the President after consultation with such judges of the Supreme Court and high courts as he deems necessary.